DevoInc/python-sdk/docs/sender/sender.md

-# Devo Sender
+# devo-sender data
 ## Overview

-This library allows you to send logs or lookups to the Devo platform.
+This library allows you to send logs to the Devo platform.

 ## Features
 - Data and lookups sending merged in one procedure
 - Allows to send real time data
 - Logger integration and logging handler capacity for Sender
+- Send lookups to Devo

 ## Endpoints
 ##### Sender